Reporting scopes and method

 Environmental, social and industrial safety data are consolidated and checked by each business unit and business segment, and then at Group level.
 Data pertaining to certain specific indicators are calculated directly by the business segments.
 These processes undergo regular internal audits.

-The verification scope covers the forty-two quantitative and / or qualitative information categories as stated by Article R. 225-105-1 of the French Commercial Code.
+The verification scope covers the forty-two quantitative and/or qualitative information categories as stated by Article R. 225-105-1 of the French Commercial Code.
 The external verification is performed at the Group and business levels, as well as in a sample of operational entities in and outside France, selected each year in line with their relative contribution to the Group totals, previous years’ results and a risk analysis.
-The auditors’ independence is defined by regulations and the professions’ Rules of Professional Conduct and / or an impartiality Committee.
+The auditors’ independence is defined by regulations and the professions’ Rules of Professional Conduct and/or an impartiality Committee.

 Since 2005, the Group has its main environmental and social performance indicators externally verified.
-The units with the largest workforces and that contribute significantly to environmental indicators have been audited several times since this verification process has been implemented.
+The entities with the largest workforces and that contribute significantly to environmental indicators have been audited several times since this verification process has been implemented.